 2. Team Up With A Reliable ESP

-In case you’re hiring or taking help of Email Service Providers (ESPs) are evaluated as sender reputation of the Internet Protocols (IPs).
+In case you hire or take help from Email Service Providers (ESP) are evaluate as the reputation of the Internet Protocols (IP) sender.
 There your IPs play a big role in determining the email path.

-Thus, it is advisable to overlook careless ESPs with low scores on the IP addresses of their sender.
-The reason is simple: it will be blocked by providers like Gmail, Yahoo!
-Mail, and Hotmail.
+Thus, it is advisable to overlook careless ESP with low scores on the IP addresses of their sender.
+The reason is simple: it will be block by vendors such as Gmail, Yahoo, Mail, and Hotmail.

-So, always consider reputable and reliable email management service providers
+Always consider a reputable and reliable email management service providers

 3. Monitor Your Deliverability